 The State of Justice - The case Samuel

-Samuel’s case is one in thousands.
-In the last two years, more and more young people have been arriving from Eritrea, many of them in dire straits.
-However they hardly get any help at all in countries like the Netherlands or Belgium if their application for asylum is rejected.
-Despite their extreme vulnerability, the Netherlands always sends them back to their country of registration, even though everyone knows that Italy cannot cope with the large influx and that the registration procedures are very chaotic.
+The case of Samuel is one of thousands.
+For the past two years more and more young people from Eritrea have been arriving in Europe, often in a very poor condition.
+Yet, in countries like the Netherlands or Belgium they receive hardly any help after their asylum applications have been rejected.
+Despite their extremely vulnerable state, the Netherlands keeps referring them back to their country of registration, even though everyone knows that Italy cannot cope with this large influx and the registration procedures are very chaotic.

 HERE TO SUPPORT

-For The State of Justice, Lara Staal is working closely with Here to Support, an Amsterdam-based organisation that works with refugees in limbo.
-Besides its advocacy work, Here to Support is committed to setting up artistic projects in partnership with other organisations that offer visibility to refugees who have not received a residence permit but cannot return to their country of origin.
+For De Staat van de Rechtvaardigheid Lara Staal worked closely with Here to Support, an Amsterdam based organisation that works with refugees in limbo.
+Besides advocacy, Here to Support also focuses on setting up artistic projects that offer visibility to refugees who do not have a residence status but also cannot return to their country of origin.

 For safety measures due to corona, we're selling tickets for venues with smaller capacity.
 Is this production is already sold out?
 Subscribe for our waiting list and you'll be the first to know when extra tickets are available.